ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

    * Static PIN
 2. Validates if the Static PIN is of configured length.
 (Current configured length = 6)
 1. Validates if the Static PIN is only numerical.
-1. In case of Exceptions, system triggers relevant error messages.
+1. In case of exceptions, system triggers relevant error messages.

 #### 4.2.2  UIN Validator